 Sir Sandford Fleming and the missed train

-In 1876, Fleming was traveling in Ireland and arrived at a station in Bandoran intending to catch the 5:35 PM train.
-The schedule, it turned out, listed the time as 5:35 AM, not PM.
+In 1876, Fleming was traveling in Ireland and arrived at a station intending to catch a train.
+The schedule listed the departure time as PM when it was AM.
 Fleming missed his train.
-He spent the night in a drafty inn, fuming.
+He spent the night fuming.

 A reasonable man would have blamed the railway.
 Fleming blamed the entire concept of local solar time.

 At the time, every city set its clocks by local solar noon: when the sun was directly overhead, it was noon.
-This meant London time differed from Bristol time by 10 minutes.
+London time differed from Bristol time by 10 minutes.
 Edinburgh differed from Aberdeen.
-Across a country, dozens of “official” times coexisted.
+Across a country, dozens of local times coexisted.
 Railway timetables were a chaos of footnoted local times.
 Passengers missed trains.
 Connections failed.

 Fleming’s insight, which he developed into a formal proposal over the following years, was this: divide the world into 24 zones, each one hour apart, each anchored to a standard meridian.
 Within each zone, everyone uses the same time.
 Zone boundaries can be adjusted for practical convenience.
 The system requires international agreement but offers universal clarity.

-He published his proposal in 1879, presented it to the Canadian Institute in Toronto, and lobbied relentlessly for its adoption.
+On February 8, 1879, he presented two papers, “Time Reckoning” and “Longitude and Time Reckoning,” to the Canadian Institute in Toronto, and lobbied relentlessly for their adoption.
 He wrote pamphlets.
 He attended conferences.
 He corresponded with governments and railway companies across the world.

 The International Meridian Conference, 1884

-But the intellectual framework, the concept that time should be divided into regular international zones rather than determined locally by the sun’s position at every city, was Fleming’s.
-Born in Kirkcaldy, Scotland in 1827, emigrated to Canada in 1845, died in Halifax in 1915: Sir Sandford Fleming changed how all of humanity experiences time.
+The intellectual framework, the concept that time should be divided into regular international zones rather than determined locally by the sun’s position, was Fleming’s.
+Born in Kirkcaldy, Scotland in 1827, he emigrated to Canada in 1845 and died in Halifax on July 22, 1915.
+His 1886 monograph, “Time-Reckoning for the 20th Century,” was published in the Smithsonian Institution’s annual report.

 Canada’s six zones (and the half-hour outlier)